3 Phases of Liver Detoxification You Must Know About

 Phase 1 (Cytochrome P450 Enzymes)

 This enzyme system relies on certain nutrients.
-My advice is to so ensure you're eating plenty of the necessary nutrients so phase 1 doesn't get backed up and toxins don't build up.
+My advice is to ensure you're eating plenty of the necessary nutrients so phase 1 doesn't get backed up and toxins don't build up.

 • B-vitamins: Riboflavin (Vit.
 B2), Niacin (Vit B1), Pyridoxine (Vit B6), Folate (5-MTHF), Vitamin B12